 Various treatments are used to suppress DHT in order to promote healthy, natural hair growth.
 These treatments are usually called either DHT inhibitors or DHT blockers.
 The principle behind almost all of them sounds counterintuitive and does not eliminate DHT.
 Rather, the way the majority of DHT blockers work is to stop the 5a-reductase catalyst from turning more testosterone into DHT.
 The goal is that, over time, the DHT levels in the body go back down, effectively reducing or reversing hair loss.

 Among the most common ingredients found in medicinal DHT blockers prescribed by doctors are finasteride and minoxidil.
-Here are the differences between the two.

 Minoxidil, aka Rogaine, is a topical agent and is the only FDA-approved treatment for female hair loss.
-The most common side effects are skin irritation and itching.
+The most common side effects of minoxidil are skin irritation and itching.
 However, more serious side effects include headaches, dizziness, chest pain or increased or decreased blood pressure.